If Your Rent is More Than $1,200/Month, Make These 5 Moves

 A kitchen fire could torch it all.
 A burglar could steal your valuables.
 And where would you be then?

 You could be out of luck — unless you have renters insurance.
-And here’s the thing: It can be surprisingly cheap, especially if you get it through a company like Lemonade.
+And here’s the thing: It can be surprisingly cheap, especially if you get it through a company like Policygenius.

+We’ve seen this cost just $15 a month.
 Even better?
 No phone calls.
 No lengthy sign-up process.
 The whole process takes just 10 minutes.
-And $5-a-month renters insurance policy could be a lifesaver in the event of a fire or theft or vandalism.
+And insurance could be a lifesaver in the event of a fire or theft or vandalism.

 If you think you don’t own enough stuff that’s worth insuring, just take a look around you.
 How else would you be able to replace your possessions if you lost them all?
 Check to see how much it would cost to insure it all.
 You might be surprised.